nickpettican/Middle-Way-Musings/content/posts/what-theravada-can-teach-us.md

 ---
 title: "What Theravada Can Teach Us"
 subtitle: "How to Keep Tibetan Monasticism Alive"
 excerpt: "Western Tibetan monastics are struggling.
 Our tradition offers the university education, but we've forgotten to build the primary school.
-And without that foundation, fewer and fewer people will make it to graduation."
+And without that foundation, fewer and fewer people will make it to graduation..."
 date: 2025-11-22T17:02:09+05:30
 author: "Tenpa Bhikshu"
 feature_image: "/images/bodhi-tree-leaves-feature.png"